A timeline of missing 22-year-old Gabby Petito's case – KION546

 Local and federal authorities had been searching the Bridger-Teton National Forest in Wyoming for any evidence of the woman.

-Laundrie returned to the pair’s North Port, Florida, home earlier this month without Petito and is now refusing to talk to authorities, police say.
-Petito’s family and their attorneys have pleaded with Laundrie and his family to cooperate and help bring the girl home.
+Laundrie returned to the pair’s North Port, Florida, home earlier this month without Petito and has refused to talk to authorities, police say.
+Petito’s family and their attorneys have pleaded with Laundrie and his family to cooperate and help bring her home.

-Laundrie has not been seen since Tuesday, according to his family.
-Authorities have been searching for him in a Florida nature preserve.
+Laundrie has not been seen since last Tuesday, according to his family.
+Authorities have searched for him in a Florida nature preserve.

 Here’s what we know about the timeline in the case of the missing woman.